fodsoft/fvax/README.md

 0. Install [**GCC**](https://gcc.gnu.org/) if you don’t already have it.

-1. Use `make` to compile normally.
+1. Clone the repo and enter to the folder using a terminal.

-2. If an error occurs when running **make**, ensure GCC is installed and updated.
-If needed, you can change the compiler to clang and remove flags in the **Makefile**.
+2. Use `make` to compile normally.

 3. That’s it — the executable is ready to use.